Non-congruence of homology Veech groups in genus two: Proof of the main result.

-with $e_i,f_i \in \NN$ where the first product is taken over all prime numbers and the second is taken over all prime ideals.
-Furthermore we set $H:=\N(h)$.\\[11pt] We will prove Theorem~\ref{thm:main_thm} step by step: As the index of $\SL^1(L_d) \cap \Gamma^D(h)$ in $\SL^1(L_d)$ does not depend on the ordering of the divisors of $(h)$ which we choose, we may first divide out the prime number divisors of the discriminant and then the prime divisors of split prime numbers.
-Moreover we may always assume that we consider the divisor $\mathfrak{p}$ of $(h)$ which has the highest order in $(h)$ of all divisors $\mathfrak{p}_i$ of the given type.\\[11pt] To prove the theorem we will proceed in the following way: We first calculate for an arbitrary prime ideal $\mathfrak{p} \subset \OD$ and with $((h),\mathfrak{p})=1$ the index
+with $e_i,f_i \in \NN$ where the products are taken over all prime numbers respecitvely prime ideals which satisfy the given conditions.
+Furthermore we set $H:=\N(h)$.\\[12pt] We will prove Theorem~\ref{thm:main_thm} step by step: As the index of $\SL^1(L_d) \cap \Gamma^D_0(h)$ in $\SL^1(L_d)$ does not depend on the ordering of the divisors of $(h)$ which we choose, we may first divide out the prime number divisors of the discriminant (irreducible but not prime) and afterwards the prime divisors of prime numbers which split (compare Theorem~\ref{thm:ramification_of_primes}).
+Moreover we may always assume that we consider the divisor $\mathfrak{p}$ of $(h)$ which has the highest order in $(h)$ of all divisors $\mathfrak{p}_i$ of the given type.\\[12pt] To prove the theorem we will proceed in the following way: We first calculate for an arbitrary prime ideal $\mathfrak{p} \subset \OD$ and with $\gcd((h),\mathfrak{p})=1$ the index

 for all $k \in \mathbb{N}$ and then the index